 Q: How will parents be notified if the school needs to shift to fully remote learning?

 A: The district will use existing internal and external communications channels to notify staff, students and families/caregivers about in-person, remote and hybrid school schedules with as much advance notice as possible.
-This information will be shared through the district’s mass notification system (Blackboard), student management system (ASPEN) and regular updates will be available on the district website.
+This information will be shared through the district’s mass notification system (Blackboard) and regular updates will be available on the district website.
 Time-sensitive and important updates will not be shared through district social media channels.

 Q: What does a sample schedule look like for virtual learning?